nonplayer/hammercrawl/hc_core_player.md

 ## Light and Darkness

 As none of the base classes in HAMMERCRAWL! can see in the dark, having a source of light is crucial to successful dungeon delving.
 How can you expect to explore a dungeon and stay alive if you can't see?!
 In addition to all the standard role-playing needs that light serves in a game like this, the special meta-action of HAMMERCRAWL! are directly affected by it as well.
 For one you, absolutely require at least one light source in order to Camp, and if you try and Explore without light then you add potentially several additional dangerous Black Dice to the 'Smith's Divining Pool.

+There are five types of lighting:

+* Blackout
+* Darkness
+* Dim Light
+* Bright Light
+* Blinding Light

 HAMMERCRAWL! uses "classic" light sources and turn durations: